Skillet Bulgur with Onions and Carrots

 5. Step 5:

-Heat the vegetable oil in a frying pan.
-Send the carrots and onions to fry.
-Cook, stirring, over high heat until the onion is transparent (5 to 7 minutes).
+Heat the vegetable oil in a skillet.
+Add the carrot and onion and cook, stirring, over high heat until the onion turns translucent (5 to 7 minutes).

 6. Step 6: